diegargon/monnet-core/monnet_gateway/README.md

 ```

 The install script sets up a virtual Python environment for an application in a specific directory (/opt/monnet-core/monnet_gateway).
-it configures a systemd service by copying a configuration file and setting the proper permissions.
-Finally, it configures ansible to use JSON-formatted output by modifying its configuration file.
+It configures a systemd service by copying a configuration file and setting the proper permissions.
+Finally, it configures Ansible to use JSON-formatted output by modifying its configuration file.

-Also install requeriment.txt withint virtual environment
+Also, install `requirements.txt` within the virtual environment.

 ## Upgrading

-Use update.bash, will sync the git repo and do the necesary tasks
+Use `update.bash`, which will sync the git repo and perform the necessary tasks.

 ```
 cd monnet-core/monnet_gateway